BMW motorcycle wheel bearings, 1970 to 84

 The 17 mm axle hub

 The later type hubs have a few ways to identify them.
 The hole is about .910″ (23 mm).
 The hub has the 4 ribs that hold the tube (long spacer) and wedding ring from getting out of alignment with the axle holes.
-I do not know how many more years that BMW used this hub, as my parts book is too old to show.
-Can someone tell me??
+I do not know how many more years that BMW used this hub, as my parts book is too old.

 An oddity in the 74 hub sleeve, or spacer